hmenager/workflow-is-galaxy-hall/20181104_report_galaxy_cwl_is.md

-# Galaxy+CWL Implementation Study <br/> cmsearch-multimodel-wf workflow test
+# cmsearch-multimodel-wf workflow test with Galaxy-CWL

 ## Overview

+cmsearch-multimodel-wf is a CWL Workflow part of ELIXIR project.

-In order to run a CWL workflow with Galaxy-CWL, some modifications must be made in Galaxy-CWL, Cwltool, CWL tools files and CWL workflow files.
+In order to run cmsearch-multimodel-wf workflow with Galaxy-CWL, some modifications must be made in Galaxy-CWL, Cwltool, CWL tools files and CWL workflow files.

 This document describes those modifications.